A list of characters from the Red Queen series.

 - Almighty Mom: It can be inferred who wore the pants of her marriage.
 Her son, Tiberias VI, is also rather meek for a king, and it's implied that before his second marriage that she served as her son's adviser.
 Once her son and both daughters-in-law die and one of her grandsons runs away, she wastes no time taking control of affairs.

-- Having a Blast: She can made things explode just from simple touch.
+- Having a Blast: As an oblivian, she can make things explode through touch alone.

 - Mentor Archetype: Becomes one to Cal, in opposition to Julian.